Fighting Canine Cancer with Chemotherapy and CBD

 Every dog is different, just as every person is different, and will react differently to the chemo treatments.

 Depending on how intense the chemo treatment is, nausea may be apparent as well.
-Nausea and vomiting are common side effects to chemotherapy treatment.
+Nausea and vomiting are common side effects of chemotherapy treatment.
 Nausea occurs when a sensory center in the brain, associated with the digestive tract, becomes stimulated.
 According to The Canadian Veterinary Journal, “if the signs are mild, patients can be managed at home.
 Nothing per os (NPO) for a day followed by a bland diet is usually sufficient.
 Animals that are more severely affected may require hospitalization with IV fluids and anti-emetics.”

 MDR1 Mutation and Chemo